Day 1 Quito

 Day 32 Salta/Puerto Iguazu

 Morning at leisure.
-Fly to Puerto Iguazu this afternoon and transfer to your hotel.
+Fly to Puerto Iguazu and transfer to your hotel.

 Day 33 Puerto Iguazu